sbradley7777/dot.config/README.md

 ~~~

 ##How to Install on multiple hosts
 Clone the repo on some host if it does not exist then run the following command below.
-This script uses ssh to clone or update the git repo and then installs the configuration files. **The hosts will need to have an ssh keys enabled and configured.**
+This script uses ssh to clone or update the git repo and then installs the configuration files. **The hosts will need to have an ssh keys enabled and configured:**
 ~~~
 $ mkdir -p ~/github/dot.config; git clone --quiet git://github.com/sbradley7777/dot.config.git ~/github/dot.config; ~/github/dot.config/install.sh; ~/github/dot.config/install_on_hosts.sh -p /root/github/dot.config -m "rh50 rh42"
 ~~~